“TeamViewer Trial Version Expired” on Windows 10/11 (Fix)

 5. Restart your computer to complete the uninstallation process.

 7. Run the TeamViewer setup and follow the on-screen instructions to install it on your PC.
-When asked if you are using it for personal use only, select “personal use only“.
-This will install the free version of TeamViewer and fix the “TeamViewer trial version expired” issue.
+Make sure to choose “personal use only” during the setup to avoid the expired trial message in the future.

-If you are still receiving the “trial version expired” error message on TeamViewer with your account and are certain that you are only using the software for non-commercial and personal purposes, you can try using this form provided by TeamViewer official support to request them to remove the trial period for you.
+If you are still receiving the “trial version expired” error message on TeamViewer with your account and are certain that you are using the software only for non-commercial and personal purposes, you can try using this form provided by TeamViewer official support to request them to remove the trial period for you.

 Nyau Wai Hoe